DblNbKA/search-for-mistakes-in-python/README.md

-A piece of code that will help you look for grammatical errors and display corrective options in English. if you want to add more languages ​​to this module, go to: Python39\Lib\enchant\data\mingw64\share\enchant\hunspell and add the .dic and .aff files from the repository:
+A piece of code that will help you look for grammatical errors and display corrective options in English. if you want to add more languages ​​to this module, go to: Python39\Lib\enchant\data\mingw64\share\enchant\hunspell and add the .dic and .aff files of the language you want from the repository:

 https://github.com/DblNbKA/Dictionaries